 In August 2005, I met Daryl Lynn Snow, little did I know where that would lead.
+Here I was blessed with this special lady, that was willing to over look the fact that I would have to deal with cancer the rest of my life and was willing to take a chance on me.
 We fell in love and she brought so much to my life.
 Unfortunately, she was diagnosed with stage four brain cancer in January 2008, such a life changing moment.
 The impact that it brought to her life and our lives was tremendous.
 In April 2009, we were married.
 We both knew our time together would be short as husband and wife.
 When you are saying in sickness and health and til death due us part, you are not thinking so much of the future but closure for what was and what might have been.
 Daryl was only 56 when she lost her battle in October 2009, much too young to die.
 Her dad left behind five children when he died.
 Daryl left behind four children when she died.
 They lost her too soon.

 The past four years I have run the Chicago Marathon in her memory for Team Breakthrough.
 The first time was supposed to be one and done for marathons.
 That has not been the case.
-Now I will be hoping my aging body will hold up do allow me to do my fifth Chicago Marathon and praying that when I hit the wall, that Daryl, my brother Fred and her dad will give me the strength and it seems like I have none.
+Now I will be hoping my aging body will hold up to allow me to do my fifth Chicago Marathon and praying that when I hit the wall, that Daryl, my brother Fred and her dad will give me the strength to keep going when it seems like I have none.
 They have done it in the past.

 Why you might ask would you do this, 26.2 miles is just crazy and you have done this.
 It so many ways it is very true.